daltonbr/OpenGL/002-SettingUp/SettingUp.md

 ## Creating a VS Project

-In Windows, we are going to use the pre-builded binaries.
+In Windows, we are going to use the pre-built binaries.
 We could also put the source code in a separated project and have it in there.
 We are going to use the GLFW static library (`glfw3.lib`, from the `lib-vs2015` folder), not the dynamic ones.